odoo/odoo/doc/reference/testing.rst

 - we want the runbot to also run these tests, so there is a test (in `test_js.py`_) which simply spawns a browser and points it to the *web/tests* url.
-Note that the phantom_js method does not spawn phantom_js, but Chrome headless instead.
+Note that the browser_js method spawns a Chrome headless instance.

 Modularity and testing